arillo/silverstripe-elements/Readme.md

     // e.g. in Element.php, feel free to change to your needs....

     /**
      * !!!
-CAUTION - only use on gf's with one relation !!!
+CAUTION - only use in gridfields with one element relation !!!
      * Adds a bulkuploader to element GridField
      *
      * @param FieldList  $fields              the fields to look for the gf